 That is the root of The Post: surfacing what's inherent in so many period pieces, including several of Spielberg's, it is explicitly about a shared sense of national narrative.
 It appeals for one, it yearns for one, and it will nominate one.
 There will always be partisan divides: some of us will want to fend off the Commies, others will want to form a circle and sing Bob Dylan.
 But at the end of the day, there are certain basics that we (whoever "we" are) can all agree are right and wrong in American political life.
 This yearning could be melancholy if it weren't so busy trying to inspire—the most lasting impression left by The Post is all the possible doubts that never appear on-screen, afraid to break the spell.

-The fact that The Post approaches these ideas somewhere between blunt ideological provocation and vague universal morality is both inevitable and ultimately more interesting than anything that happens in the story.
+The fact that The Post approaches these ideas somewhere between provocative bluntness and vague universal morality is both inevitable and ultimately more interesting than anything that happens in the story.
 With its final sting, The Post is timely with a lower-case t: if it is a movie that had to be made at our time, "our time" is where it is likely to stay.
-It is a prestige picture as part of a news cycle, a film more fit for diversion than dialogue, and an expert drama where any public debate about its relevance as a political statement is set to end not long after the Oscar telecast does.
+It is a prestige picture as part of a news cycle, a film more fit for diversion than dialogue, and an expert drama where any public debate about its political relevance is set to end not long after the Oscar telecast does.
 But if films as tepid as this could make a difference, what a world we'd live in.